 Why Adopt a Constitutional Carry Law?

-Over one-fifth of the states in our union have now adopted Constitutional Carry legislation.
+One-half of the states in our union have now adopted Constitutional Carry legislation.

 Most of the concealed carry laws in the country require citizens to first get permits.

 But in 25 states, citizens can carry a firearm without getting permission . . . without paying a fee . . . or without going through any kind of government-imposed waiting period.
 (1)

 There are many reasons for a state to adopt a permitless carry law.

 1. Carrying a firearm is a “right,” not a “privilege”

 The Second Amendment guarantees that “the right of the people to keep and bear arms shall not be infringed.”

 This means that law-abiding citizens should not need to beg the government for permission to carry a firearm.
 That would turn the “right” to bear arms into a mere “privilege.”